-If you are using adult absorbent products, such as adult diapers, but are experiencing financial hardship, you may have access to a local Diaper Bank for assistance.
+If you are using adult absorbent products for managing incontinence, but are experiencing financial hardship, you may have access to a local Diaper Bank for assistance.

-For more on Diaper Banks and a directory of US Diaper Banks, click here and you will be taken to our Diaper Bank Directory and other information.
+For more information about Diaper Banks and a Directory of US Diaper Banks, click here.

 Below you will find links to key not-for-profit organizations that provide information on incontinence to enable you to learn more about treatments and management techniques.
 You will also find some for-profit resources that provide free information that has been reviewed by medical professionals or for special programs for those with incontinence.

 180 Medical is honored to have a scholarship program to help those with spinal cord injuries, spina bifida, transverse myelitis, and/or a neurogenic bladder.
 Realizing the financial burdens that exist for many of these families, the company has developed the 180 Medical Scholarship Program to honor these young adults who pursue goals of higher education.